Boyle Heights to Venice Beach.

 The workshops are designed so that participants will provide their own transportation, lodging and meals, as well as print processing (if using film).
 Students may bring their laptop computers to view photographs during the daily critique sessions.

-A 50% deposit is required to reserve a space, the balance to be paid no later than two weeks before the start of the workshop.
 Payment may be made through PayPal.
 Cancellations must be made no later than two weeks in advance for a refund minus at 10% cancellation fee.
 In the event that the workshop is cancelled for any reason, participants will receive a full refund.

 Two full days of street shooting in LA with John Free and other wonderful photographers…loved every minute!
 Excited to edit and see the candy!
 Thank you for sharing the practice.
 D. Arlook, Los Angeles